 1. Screwdriver/Nut Driver

-- Step 4 – Pull the rope back down through the V-ring until the spring hooks to the V-ring.
+- Lastly, pull the rope back down through the V-ring until the spring hooks to the V-ring.

 Keep in mind when using this method that if the rope snaps or slips off the hook, the spring can recoil back and potentially injure the person standing beside the frame (or anyone else nearby) – so be careful and use protective equipment.